zzz-vr/ZZZsAssets/README.md

 * **Mark Dey** -- Thank you for your contributions and assistance to various community projects.

+* **Spin** -- THank you for helping me several times with topics such as UV mapping, light mapping, and more.

 * **DragnHntr** -- Thank you for your contributions and assistance to various community projects.

 * **You, the Pavlov community** -- For being good people with high ethical standards.